bavadeve/GettingData/codeBook.md

 - std: Standard deviation

 ### Process of cleaning the original data set
 The original data can be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-Please, check the README file supplied with the original dataset for information regarding the files in that dataset.
+Please check the README file supplied with the original dataset for information regarding the files in that dataset.

 The _run_analysis.R_ file performs the following steps
 1. Checks whether the dataset is present in the working directory.
 If not, the data is downloaded from aformentioned link to "./Smartphones.zip" and unzipped.
 The original .zip-file is then deleted

-2. Loads the data ('X_train.txt'), subjectID ('subject_train.txt') and activityID ('y_train.txt') files into
+2. Loads the data (_X_train.txt_), subjectID (_subject_train.txt_) and activityID (_y_train.txt_) files into
 R and cbinds these together with a column setting this data to train date, creating the train dataframe

 3. This process is repeated with the test data, creating a seperate test dataframe

 4. The two dataframes are merged into the variable firstDataSet by binding the rows together

-5. Variable names are loaded from './features.txt' and used as colnames for the dataframe
+5. Variable names are loaded from _features.txt_ and used as colnames for the dataframe

 6. Dataframe is cleaned by removing all, but the value variables of interest(mean() & std())

-7. The activityID is labelled according to './activity_labels.txt'
+7. The activityID is labelled according to _activity_labels.txt_

 8. firstDataSet variable names are cleaned by removing all instances of hyphen and brackets

-9. firstDataSet is saved into 'firstDataSet.txt' for future use
+9. firstDataSet is saved into _firstDataSet.txt_ for future use

 10. secondDataSet is created by averaging each activity for each subject

-11. secondDataSet is saved into 'secondDataSet.txt' for future use
+11. secondDataSet is saved into _secondDataSet.txt_ for future use